 butoh

-“Butoh is an avant-garde contemporary dance from Japan.
-Upon graduation from the university in Madrid, I entered the world of Butoh coordinating a tour in Latin America for Bufons theater-dance company.
-Years later in New York, saw Sankai Juku at Brooklyn Academy of Music, and attended a workshop by Atsushi Takenouchi.” — PV
+“Butoh is a Japanese avant-garde contemporary dance.
+After graduating from university in Madrid, I entered the world of Butoh by coordinating a Latin American tour for the theater-dance company Bufons.
+Years later in New York, I experienced a performance by Sankai Juku at the Brooklyn Academy of Music and participated in a workshop by Atsushi Takenouchi.
+Then, I contributed to introduce Butoh to the National Center for the Arts in Mexico.
+Ongoing projects blend Butoh and immersive media.” — PV

-Madrid Bufons theater-dance I Mexico City National Center for the Arts I New York art/tech project.
+Madrid Bufons theater-dance company I New York Atsushi Takenouchi I Mexico City National Center for the Arts

 Listening to Silence